-Build a Slack App with Zipper
+Slack App

-with a summary of the channels that were created.
+with a summary of channels that were created.
 We'll use the Slack Events API (opens in a new tab) to listen for channel creation events and the Slack Web API (opens in a new tab) to post messages.

-1. Create a Zipper applet
+1. Create a new applet

 2. Prepare to receive events from Slack